 Welcome to the Assent Compliance Conflict Minerals Reporting Template (CMRT) guide.
-This guide provides comprehensive information and direct instruction on how to fill out a CMRT 5.12 form.
+This guide provides comprehensive and direct instructions on filling out a CMRT 5.12 form.

 The CMRT is broken down into five sections:

-Each section covers different requirements of the conflict minerals regulation.
-The guide shows each section step-by-step and helps select which answers would be appropriate in which scenarios.
+Each section covers different conflict minerals regulation requirements.
+The guide covers each section step-by-step and helps identify appropriate answers for different scenarios.

 The Company Information section allows manufacturers to declare who they are and which parts they are declaring for.
-Each field highlighted in yellow is required information for the CMRT.
+Fields highlighted in yellow are required.

-- Company Name: Here manufacturers can list the name of their companies.
-For those that do business under another name, it is recommend that both company names be listed: e.g. Acme Inc. DBA Fragile Packaging.
+- Company Name: Here manufacturers can list their company name.
+It is recommended that companies doing business under another name list both company names (e.g. ACME Inc. DBA Fragile Packaging).

 - Company: All products produced by the manufacturer are covered under the CMRT.

-- User Defined [‘Specify in Description of scope’]: This allows users to input their own definition of parts or products that fall under scope of a specific CMRT.
+- User Defined [‘Specify in Description of scope’]: This allows users to input scope of the parts or products to be included in a specific CMRT.
 This is usually done at a division level or under a specific category of product.
 Users that select this type of scope are required to fill the description of the scope on the following row.

-- Product (or List of Products): Users can choose to make a list products that fall under a specific CMRT.
+- Product (or List of Products): Users can choose to make a list of products that fall under a specific CMRT.
 The list of products should be filled out under the Product List Tab.
-Please Note: products listed must include a clear description of the product along with a part number.
+Please note: listed products must include a clear description of the product along with a part number.

 - Company Unique ID (Optional): List a specific code or number associated with their companies for identification purposes.

-- Company Unique ID Authority (Optional): List the authority that is associated to the ID.
+- Company Unique ID Authority (Optional): List the authority associated with the ID.
 This is highly recommended for companies that list a Company Unique ID.